-When you have completed your Candidate Learning Record please tick the following box to confirm that you have provided evidence all three types of coursework (i.e. documents, tutor observation and testimony):

-TCSU-L6 LEARNING OUTCOME: 1.
-Model and supervise the professional framework Assessment criteria Candidate guidance to criteria Portfolio references 1.1 Work within an ethical and legal framework for supervision Show understanding and ability to work within an ethical framework, in accordance with legal requirements, policy and procedure, in relation to: " independent practice " agency settings.
+Please confirm that your the qualification) by tick ns (which are required in order to complete • (15 hours minimum) ervision record (5 hours minimum) port • ed your Candidate Learning Record pence all three types of coursework (i.e. please tick the following box to confirm that e. documents, tutor observation and TCSU-L6 LEARNING OUTCOME: Model and supervise the professional framework Assessment criteria Candidate guidance to criteria Portfolio references 1.1 Work within an ethical and legal framework for supervision Show understanding and ability to work within an ethical framework, in accordance with legal requirements, policy and procedure, in relation to: " independent practice " agency settings.
 1.2 Work within own limits of proficiency Reflect on the nature of limits of proficiency in relation to the supervision context, supervisor's training and experience etc. Discuss the role of supervisory supervision in relation to limits of proficiency.
 Show ability to use reflection and own supervisory supervision - to ensure you work within own limits of proficiency.
 1.3 Research and access appropriate personal and professional support Reflect on the need for - and different forms of - personal and professional support.
 Reflect on your use of supervisory supervision to support your work as a supervisor.
 Demonstrate use of personal and professional support as a supervisor.

-1.4 Support and challenge counsellors to: > work within an ethical and legal framework > work within their limits of proficiency > manage referrals > research and access appropriate personal and professional support Guide and facilitate counsellor's understanding and application of ethical and legal frameworks for counselling practice.
-Address issues relevant to the counsellor's practice - e.g. suicidal emergencies, child protection, Prevent duty, data protection, agency/independent policy and practices in supervision sessions.
-Understand the guidance provided in NICE Guideline NG225 and its relevance to supervision and counselling work.
-Show how you have facilitated your supervisee to address issues of proficiency and manage referrals.
-Support your supervisee to access appropriate personal and professional support.
-Understand the guidance provided in NICE Guideline NG225 and its relevance to counselling practice.
-LEARNING OUTCOME: 2.
-Model and supervise the skilled use of the relationship Assessment criteria Candidate guidance to criteria Portfolio references 2.1 Establish and sustain the boundaries of the supervision relationship Reflect on the need for negotiating clear boundaries for supervision work.
+T Support and challenge counsellors to: work within an ethical and legal framework work within their limits of proficiency manage referrals research and access appropriate personal and professional support Support and challenge counsellors to: counselling practice.
+LEARNING OUTCOME: Model and supervise the skilled use of the relationship Assessment criteria Candidate guidance to criteria Portfolio references 2.1 Establish and sustain the boundaries of the supervision relationship Reflect on the need for negotiating clear boundaries for supervision work.
 Show how you have established appropriate boundaries for supervision work with individual supervisees.
 Demonstrate how you have maintained and managed the boundaries of the supervision relationship.
-2.2 Manage the stages of the supervision relationship Reflect on theory to inform your understanding of stages in the supervision relationship.
-Identify the stages in the supervision relationship and show how you used supervisory skills appropriately at each stage.
+Portfolio references 2.1 Establish and sustain the boundaries of the supervision Reflect on the need for negotiating clear boundaries for supervision work.
+Show how you have established appropriate boundaries for supervision work with individual supervisees.
+Demonstrate how you have maintained and managed the boundaries of the supervision Portfolio references